Explore

 No items found.

 What makes you feel at home somewhere?
 That question is at the heart of the work (Leave) Space for Space - a temporary meeting place at NDSM, enriched with colorful text boards inspired by and by Amsterdam-Noord.
 The work is a symbol of exchange and connection, amidst the dynamic developments in both the rapidly changing Amsterdam-Noord and the growing NDSM area.
-The result is a playful and striking construction with seats, swing benches and mobile phones that dance with the wind.
+The result was a playful and striking construction with seats, swing benches and mobile phones that dance with the wind.
 A meeting place for everyone, young, old, local, and international.

 Inspiration from Amsterdam-Noord